-The new exhibition will portray the fates of the Austrian victims in Auschwitz, the acts of resistance carried out by Austrian inmates there and the involvement of Austrians as perpetrators of and accessories to the atrocities committed there.
+The new exhibition portrays the fates of the Austrian victims at Auschwitz, the acts of resistance carried out by Austrian inmates there and the involvement of Austrians as perpetrators of and accessories to the atrocities committed there.
 As well as providing historical information, it will also provide a space for collective commemoration and private remembrance.
-A separate area of remembrance is dedicated to memorializing the horrors of Auschwitz and the fates of the many, often nameless, victims murdered in the gas chambers.
+A separate area of remembrance is dedicated to memorialising the horrors of Auschwitz and the fates of the many, often nameless, victims murdered in the gas chambers.

-With this special concept the curatorial team is stepping up to meet the challenges presented by the circumstances unique to Austrian history and by the need to firmly anchor the exhibition at the international memorial Auschwitz Birkenau.
-In contrast to the exhibitions of other countries, which all had in common their occupation by the Nazis, the starting point for the Austrian exhibition is a different one, due to the shared responsibility of large swathes of the Austrian population for the perpetration of Nazi crimes.
+With this special concept the curatorial team has stepped up to meet the challenges presented by the circumstances unique to Austria’s history and by the need to firmly anchor the exhibition at the international memorial Auschwitz Birkenau.
+In contrast to the exhibitions by other nations, which all had their occupation by the Nazis in common, the starting point for the Austrian exhibition is a different one, due to the shared responsibility of large swathes of the Austrian population for the perpetration of Nazi crimes.
 People who lived in Austria were ruthlessly persecuted and murdered, becoming victims of the Nazi atrocities.
-Yet equally, people who lived in Austria or had been politically and societally socialized there were actively involved in the genocidal barbarism – some prominently, other less so.
+Yet at the same time, people who lived in Austria or had been societally and politically socialised there were actively involved in the genocidal barbarism – some prominently, other less so.
 The notion of Austrians as perpetrators or people complicit in the crimes was essentially glossed over in the previous exhibition.
 For this reason, biographies of Austrian perpetrators of Nazi crimes will be included in the new exhibition alongside biographies of people from all groups of victims, which shall remain the focus.
-The portrayal of the entangled history of Austria’s victims and perpetrators is intended to be a contribution towards adequately conveying Austria’s role in the history of Nazism.
+By portraying the entangled history of Austria’s victims and perpetrators, the exhibition hopes to contribute towards an appropriate rendering of Austria’s role in the history of Nazism.

-The exhibition’s content is being developed in close coordination with the State Museum Auschwitz-Birkenau, which has issued the following general guidelines for the national exhibitions at the memorial:
+The exhibition’s content was developed in close coordination with the State Museum Auschwitz-Birkenau, which has issued the following general guidelines for the national exhibitions at the memorial: